nolanlawson/css-talk-2022/markdown.md

 ???

-This is sort of how I feel about web performance.
+This is kind of what I like about web performance.
 A browser engine is an very complex.
-And I'm not a C/C++/Rust developer.
+And I'm not a C/C++ developer.

 But through observation of how the engine responds to my inputs, I can become a better web developer, and write more efficient web apps.